 1. Customer Retention Rate

-The rate at which a business retains existing clients at the end of a specified period.
+This is the rate at which a business retains existing clients at the end of a specified period.
 This most straightforward metric tells whether a current client avails goods or services again within a certain period.
-This rate can also indicate whether an existing customer-related program meant to keep them coming back is effective or not.
+The retention rate can also indicate whether an existing customer-related program meant to keep them coming back is effective or not.

 An example is regular clients on your e-commerce platform who purchase home equipment every month.
 It does not matter what kind of product he may buy, but the significant consideration is that he always has aperiodic purchases from your shop.